Your Creator Profile's public newsletter feed is like a mini-blog for your newsletter content.

 With the newsletter feed in your Creator Profile, you can easily share your newsletter content with others and provide them with an easy way of signing up to your list!

-This is great if you're looking for a simple way to share your newsletter with potential subscribers who want to preview your content before they sign up.
+This is great if you're looking for a simple way of sharing your newsletter with potential subscribers who want to preview your content before they sign up.

 In this article, we’ll walk through how your Creator Profile's newsletter feed works.